Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 lives, meet interesting people

-around the world and write an interview
+around the world and write of interview

 them and write about their lives.